Play to listen

 and through us spreads the fragrance of the knowledge of Him everywhere.

 We are the aroma of Christ.
 And we can share the fragrance of the knowledge of Him everywhere we go.
-In every place we go this bustling time of year.
+Every place you go bustling this season you can share the scent of Jesus.
+But before you take it on the road, be sure to liberally apply it at home first.

-You have a fragrance for the world—discipleship.
-But do you know that you also have a fragrance to offer God?
+But, do you know what else?
+You also have a fragrance to offer God.
 It’s the sweet aroma of your worship.

 What is the fragrance of your worship?